Aceinna/docs_openrtk/intro/what-is-openimu.rst

 In addition, the open-source Python driver can acts as a websocket server connecting the OpenIMU hardware with our ANS developer platform for a GUI experience, cloud data storage and retrieval, and online as well as stored file charting/plotting tools.

-Note the OpenIMU Python driver is installed when the Aceinna VS Code extension is installed.
-The Aceinna VS Code extension ensures a good python environment automatically.
-However, the OpenIMU python code can be installed independently by cloning the repository https://github.com/python-openimu or using pip.
+The Aceinna VS Code extension ensures a python environment automatically.
+The OpenIMU python code can be installed independently by cloning the repository https://github.com/python-openimu or using pip as shown below.

 .. code-block:: bash